The new US embassy in London is a $1 billion glass cube

 The new embassy is a world away from its current concrete home, designed by Finnish-American modernist architect Eero Saarinen.

-The historic Mayfair site is now set to be converted into a luxury hotel by Qatari investors supported by the Duke of Westminster.
+The historic Mayfair site is now set to be converted into a luxury hotel by Qatari investors.

 A special relationship